PyconUK/2017.pyconuk.org/pages/index.md

 This year, we return to [Cardiff City Hall](http://www.cardiffcityhall.com/), from Thursday 26th to Monday 30th October.

-Tickets go on sale on July 2nd, and we'll also open the Call for Participation then.
+At 0900 BST on July 3rd, [tickets will go on sale](/tickets/), we'll start taking submissions for the [Call for Participation](/cfp/), and we'll open applications for [financial assistance](/financial-assistance/).

+We're delighted that the [Education Track](/education/) returns, in partnership with the Raspberry Pi Foundation, and we look forward to welcoming teachers and children to the conference.

+It's very important to us that all members of the community feel welcome and comfortable at the conference.
+[Read about our approach to diversity, accessibilty, and inclusion](/diversity-accessibility-inclusion/).

-In the meantime, you can [read about what our attendees got up to last year](http://2016.pyconuk.org/news/20160920-impressions/), and you should sign up to our mailing list to get monthly news from the UK Python community.
+We've got many more announcements to make over the coming weeks, so you should sign up to our mailing list.

 <!-- Begin MailChimp Signup Form -->
 <link href="//cdn-images.mailchimp.com/embedcode/horizontal-slim-10_7.css" rel="stylesheet" type="text/css">